ben-aaron188/ben-aaron188.github.io/README.md

 ### News

+- _7/2020_ - Our paper on gender differences in emotional responses will appear at SocInfo 2020
 - _6/2020_ - Paper on experimental emotion manipulation for computational linguistics: [https://arxiv.org/abs/2006.08952](https://arxiv.org/abs/2006.08952)
 - _5/2020_ - Media coverage (in French) of our drill music work on [Ulyces](https://www.ulyces.co/denis-hadzovic/drill-uk-des-roulements-de-caisses-claires-et-des-meurtres-au-couteau/)
 - _5/2020_ - Media coverage of our COVID-19 study in [Daily Mail](https://www.dailymail.co.uk/sciencetech/article-8316235/Men-worry-economy-COVID-19-women-concerned-loved-ones.html) and [UCL News](https://www.ucl.ac.uk/news/2020/may/how-men-and-womens-anxieties-differ-over-covid-19)